DianaBaRo/student_data_bank/README.md

 ### Installation

-To install this gem onto your local machine:
+To install this app onto your local machine:

-* Clone with HTTPS this repository
+* Clone this repository with HTTPS
 * Open your terminal and change to the local directory where you want to clone your repository and run:

 ```